The LME Clear Disclosure Document can be found here:

-Types and treatment of account
+Types and treatment of accounts

-Calculating and maintaining margin per account
+Calculating and maintaining margin

 Members' counter-party risk on LME Clear

-Legal implications of applicable insolvency law
+Implications of applicable insolvency law

 Clients' insolvency exposure to members and other clients

-LME Clear will permit Members to establish Client Accounts in respect of Indirect Clients (that is, the Clients of the Member's own Clients).
+LME Clear permits Members to establish Client Accounts in respect of Indirect Clients (that is, the Clients of the Member's own Clients).
 Each such Account will be a form of ISA that the Member maintains in respect of the single Client that has the relationship with the underlying Indirect Client(s)